Nagging: Parental and child

 A study done at Washington State University and published in 1959 described parental nagging of children as being a "symptom of the rejection of the child" in circumstances when children's requirements regarding "time and energy" are perceived to interfere with the mother's "individual needs and aspirations."
 According to James U. McNeal, there are seven classifications of juvenile nagging, wherein children nag their parents to obtain something they desire.

 History

 During the Middle Ages, a scold's bridle, also called a brank, was an instrument of punishment used primarily on women.
 The device was an iron muzzle in an iron framework that enclosed the head.
 A bridle-bit (or curb-plate), about 2 inches long and 1 inch broad, projected into the mouth and pressed down on top of the tongue.
-The curb-plate was frequently studded with spikes, so that if the offender moved her tongue, it inflicted pain and made speaking impossible.
-Wives who were seen as witches, shrews and scolds, were forced to wear the branks, locked onto their head.
+The curb-plate was frequently studded with spikes, so that if the offender moved her tongue, it inflicted pain and lacerated the tongue which made speaking impossible.
+Wives who were seen as witches, shrews and scolds, were forced to wear a brank which was locked onto their head.